klust/SupercomputersForStarters/docs/C05_Summary1/C05_S01_Scaling.md

 The growth of the bandwidth of memory, disks and network connections tends to be slower than the growth of the theoretical peak performance of a computer system.

-As a result of these restrictions it is simply not possible to build a supercomputer were all these parameters would be, e.g., 100 times better than in your PC or smartphone so that your PC software would simply run and run 100x faster.
+As a result of these restrictions, it is simply not possible to build a supercomputer were all these parameters would be, e.g., 100 times better than in your PC or smartphone so that your PC software would simply run and run 100x faster.
 In fact, the opposite may be true.
 For some applications a High-end PC is unbeatable because of